 Our clubs are also centres of study and debate.
 We organise regular public on-campus forums to discuss everything from Marxist theory to contemporary developments in world politics, as well as introductory and advanced study groups on socialist theory.

 Our classes, forums and conferences

-If you’re thinking about getting involved, the best place to start is with our introduction to Marxism discussion groups.
+If you’re thinking about getting involved, the best place to start is with our Introduction to Marxism discussion groups.
 We run these every week, for free, and beginners are totally welcome.
 They are informal small-group discussions designed to go through the core concepts in Marxist theory: capitalism, the class struggle, revolution, socialism, oppression, imperialism, and so on.
-Sign up to the discussion groups and you’ll get a chance to talk to members of Socialist Alternative about our ideas and our activity.

-We also organise Australia’s biggest left-wing conferences: Melbourne’s Marxism conference and the Socialism conferences in Sydney and Perth.
-Check out the websites to find out about them and buy tickets.
+We also organise Australia’s biggest left-wing conferences.
+This Easter, we're organising a national Marxism conference simultaneously in Melbourne, Sydney, Brisbane and Perth, with international speakers.
+Check out the website to find out about them and buy tickets.
 There’s also an online archive of talks delivered at those conferences.

 How to find us and get involved

-If you want to find out more, you can message one of our pages, sign up for Marxism discussion groups, fill in this stay-in-touch form or email [email protected].
+If you want to find out more, you can message one of our pages, fill in this stay-in-touch form or email email@example.com.
 If you’re curious about socialist politics, we can help you find out more, so you can make up your own mind.
 If you want to get involved in activism, we can definitely help with that.
 If you’re already an anticapitalist, you should talk to us and see if we’re the right group for you.

 We also post regular updates on our Facebook pages for our branches in Melbourne, Sydney, Perth, Wollongong, Adelaide, Canberra, and Brisbane.
 If you live in one of those cities you can message the appropriate page to find out how to get involved: